Taita–Taveta County

-The population of Taita-Taveta county was 340,671 persons according to the 2019 national census, with population densities ranging from 14 persons per km2 to more than 117 persons per km2.
-This is due to the varied rainfall and terrain with the lower zones receiving an average 440 mm of rain per annum and the highland areas receiving up to 1,900 mm of rain.
-The county ranges in altitude from 500 m above sea level to 2,300 m at Vuria peak, which is the county's highest point.
+The population was 340,671 persons according to the 2019 national census, with population densities ranging from 14 persons per km2 to more than 117 persons per km2.
+The county's climate is of varied rainfall with the lower zones receiving an average of 440 mm of rainfall per annum and the highland areas receiving up to 1,900 mm of rainfall.
+The altitude range from 500 m above sea level to 2,300 meters above sea level at Vuria peak, which is the county's highest point.